redhat-developer/intellij-kubernetes/README.md

 #### Current Context
 The tree displays resources that exist on the cluster that the current context points to.
 The user can switch the current context and cluster by choosing any context that's listed and picking "Set as Current Cluster" in the context menu.
-OpenShift clusters are marked as such with a OpenShift icon instead of a Kubernetes icon.
+OpenShift clusters are marked as such with an OpenShift icon instead of a Kubernetes icon.

 #### Current Namespace/Project
-The tree displays resources that exist within the current namespace as specified in the kube config.
+The tree displays resources that exist within the current namespace as specified in the kube config or that are not bound to a namespace/project.
-Resources that are not bound to a namespace/project are also listed.
+The user may switch the current namespace with the context menu item "Use Namespace".
-The user may switch the current namespace/project by choosing a namespace/project among the listed ones and choose "Use Namespace" or "Use Project" in the context menu.
+In OpenShift clusters the tree also lists projects which behave in an equivalent manner.

 #### Resource Categories
 Resources are organized in different categories.